Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: Experiments

 We ablate the impact of our design choices in Table~\ref{table:ablations}.
 We perform most ablations in the single-task setting on 5 tasks: pick cup, put knife on chopping board, put money in safe, slide block to target, take umbrella out of stand.
 We ablate the choice of pre-trained 2D backbone in the multi-task setting with all 18 tasks.

-\textbf{Generalization across camera viewpoints:} We vary camera viewpoints at test time for both \model{} and HiveFormer~\cite{guhur2023instruction}.
+\paragraph{Generalization across camera viewpoints:} We vary camera viewpoints at test time for both \model{} and HiveFormer~\cite{guhur2023instruction}.
 The success rate drops to 20.4\% for HiveFormer, a relative 77\% drop, while \model{} achieves 74.2\% success rate, a 24\% relative drop.
 This shows detecting actions in 3D makes \model{} more robust to camera viewpoint changes than multiview 2D methods that regress offsets.

-\textbf{Weight-tying and coarse-to-fine sampling:} All 3 stages of coarse-to-fine sampling are necessary: a model with only 2 stages of sampling and regressing an offset from the position selected at the second stage suffers a 4.5\% performance drop.
+\paragraph{Weight-tying and coarse-to-fine sampling:} All 3 stages of coarse-to-fine sampling are necessary: a model with only 2 stages of sampling and regressing an offset from the position selected at the second stage suffers a 4.5\% performance drop.
 Tying weights across stages and relative 3D positional embeddings are both crucial; we observed severe overfitting without, reflected in respective 17.5\% and 42.7\% performance drops.
 Fine ghost point sampling stages should attend to local fine visual features with precise positions: all stages attending to global coarse features leads to a 8.3\% performance drop. \model{} can effectively trade off inference computation for performance: sampling 10,000 ghost points, instead of the 1,000 the model was trained with, boosts performance by 4.9\%.

-\textbf{Pre-training 2D features:} We investigate the effect of the pre-trained 2D backbone in the multi-task setting where language instructions are most needed.
-A ResNet50~\cite{radford2021learning} backbone pre-trained with CLIP improves success rate by 8.7\% over a ResNet50 backbone pre-trained on ImageNet, and by 16.9\% over using raw RGB as the visual token features.
+\paragraph{Pre-training 2D features:} We investigate the effect of the pre-trained 2D backbone in the multi-task setting where language instructions are most needed.
+A ResNet50~\cite{radford2021learning} backbone pre-trained with CLIP improves success rate by 8.7\% over a ResNet50 backbone pre-trained on ImageNet.